leanchess/leanchess.github.io/index.md

 ## Lean Introduction

 LeanChess is a [free][license] chess program for the IBM PC AT and compatible computers.
 As of this writing, it’s the world’s [smallest](#smallest) [chess-playing](#chess) program.
-Its smallest [edition] takes up 302 bytes, 50 bytes fewer than the [previous record holder][ChesSkelet], or 34 bytes fewer than **half** the size of the legendary [1K ZX Chess][1kchess]!
+Its smallest [edition] takes up 302 bytes, 50 bytes fewer than the [previous record holder][ChesSkelet], or 34 bytes *fewer than half* the size of the legendary [1K ZX Chess][1kchess]!

 How little is 302 bytes?
-Following Alex Garcia's (lost) lead, we've been tweaking the text in the previous paragraph so that it takes up the same exact amount of RAM (sans links).
+Following Alex Garcia's (lost) lead, we've been tweaking the text in the previous paragraph so that it takes up the same exact amount of RAM (sans links and formatting).

 > As the program shrinks it's becoming a challenge to adjust the paragraph. :-)